kwiatks/climate-change-setup-oxford/README.md

 ### Architecture

 An overview of the architecture is shown below.

-We have introduced a PAIRS Proxy just for this event so as to be able to hide access to the details of a special username/password which gives us more rights then a standard user would be given.
-In a normal architecture this Proxy is not present and an end users access rights are control but which PAIRS group they are assigned to.
+For this event, we have created a PAIRS Proxy to provide more rights than a standard User would be given.
+In a normal architecture this Proxy is not present and an end users access rights are controlled by the PAIRS group they are assigned to.

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/ox-architecture.png)